Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  The further back you go like 55&divide;34=1.617647.
-Makes a less accurate value, because you are adding fewer parts together per a=1, and b=1.
+  If you pick 8 and do 8&divide;5=1.6.
+You will find 1.6 splits in a=1, and b=1 the same number of times as it took to add to the Fibonacci number 8.

   <br /><br />

+  By adding previous number to next number, and multiplying by each A, and B forums the fraction.

+  <br /><br />

   All numbers can be split into parts, and then added back to their smallest fraction this way.
 Except all A, and B parts can be further apart in size.

-  <br /><br />

-  By adding previous number to next number, and multiplying by each A, and B forums the fraction.

   <br /><br />